jmtyszka/bidskit/README.md

 **Dependencies**
 This release was developed under Python 3.5 (os, sys, argparse, subprocess, shutil, json, glob).
 Other dependencies include:
 1. pydicom 0.9.9 (latest version in PyPi)
-2. Chris Rorden's dcm2niix v1.0.20170624 or greater ([source](https://github.com/rordenlab/dcm2niix) or [precompiled binaries](https://www.nitrc.org/frs/?group_id=889))
+2. Chris Rorden's dcm2niix - the latest version at the time of writing is v1.0.20171103 ([source](https://github.com/rordenlab/dcm2niix) or [precompiled binaries](https://www.nitrc.org/frs/?group_id=889))

-## Converting from DICOM to BIDS
+## DICOM to BIDS Conversion

 ### Organize DICOM Data

-Organize the source DICOM images into separate subject and subject-session directories within a root directory (mydicom in the example below).
-The DICOM image files do not need to be organized heirarchically within each subject-sesssion directory.
-This might look something like the following (where "Ra0950" and "Ra0951" are subject IDs and "first", "second" are session names for each subject):
+Organize the source DICOM images into separate subject and subject-session directories within a root directory (`mydicom` in the example below, but the script default is simply `dicom`).
+The organization of DICOM files within each subject directory can follow a session-series heirarchy or by a simple flat directory containing all subject files.
+The conversion to Nifti-1 format and JSON sidecar generation is handled by dcm2niix, so whatever works for dcm2niix will hopefully work for dcm2bids.py.
+A typical DICOM directory tree might look something like the following (where "Ra0950" and "Ra0951" are subject IDs and "first", "second" are session names for each subject):

 <pre>
 mydicom